alinaitkin/TrackMaven.github.io/content/using-bower.md

 That's it!
 The above command installs Bower globally on your machine; this allows you to use Bower for all your projects.

-If you want to use Bower to install a javascript library, all you need to do is run the following command:
+If you want to use Bower to install a JavaScript library, all you need to do is run the following command:

 ```
 $ bower install angular